GRsoldier7/polychronos_omega/README.md

 -   🔭 **Visionary Planner**: Your strategic guide who identifies market opportunities and defines the project's North Star.
 -   🗺️ **Product Strategist**: The voice of the user, translating their needs into a prioritized roadmap and actionable stories.
+-   🎯 **Project Manager**: The master orchestrator who creates clarity, manages risk, and keeps the project moving with momentum.
+-   📜 **The Loremaster**: The guardian of the project's knowledge, who transforms scattered information into a single, clear source of truth.
 -   🏛️ **Savant Architect**: The master builder who designs resilient, scalable, and secure system architectures.
 -   🧠 **Nexus Architect**: The AI genius who architects emergent intelligence and autonomous agentic systems.
--   🎯 **Project Manager**: The master orchestrator who creates clarity, manages risk, and keeps the project moving with momentum.
 -   👷 **Lead Engineer**: The hands-on craftsperson who translates architecture into impeccable code and mentors the team.

 ---